Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Review of d G d phase transition (Global features)

-The dGd requires a situation where the background geometry changes from de~Sitter to G\"odel and back to de-Sitter through a thermal phase transition of the scalar field.
-A typical scenario to realize this situation is shown in Figure~\ref{dgd1} with three phases\cite{dGd}.
-First, $V_{\textrm{eff}}$ acts like a positive cosmological constant and is much larger than the dust density $V_{\textrm{eff}}\gg \rho_{\textrm{dust}}$.
-The static patch of this de-Sitter spacetime is described in $(t,\chi,\theta,\xi)$ coordinates by \cite{sds}
+Now we briefly review the model.
+The dGd requires a situation where the background geometry of the universe would change from de Sitter to G\"odel for some small enough time and then quickly to de Sitter through a thermal phase transition of the scalar field.

+The dGd phase transition is supposed to occur just after inflation.
+The scalar field could be the inflaton field.
+Since we are working at a finite temperature regime and the wick rotation in curved space can only be adopted for stationary spacetimes, the model is restricted to the static chart of de Sitter, so that wick rotation could be applied.
+The static patch of de Sitter spacetime is described in $(t,\chi,\theta,\xi)$ coordinates by \citep{Fursaev:1993hm}